thiscitybyte/portfolio/README.md

 To use Keystatic:

+Since Milo contains two Collections in order to showcase the different styles of Case Studies, Keystatic is connected with one of them (caseStudiesDesign).
+You will either have to select one of the Collections or connect both of them to use the Keystatic integration, and do the following:

 1. Run the development server
 2. Access the dashboard at `http://127.0.0.1:4321/keystatic`
 3. Configure cloud storage in production: